 I found shakuhachi at the relatively young age of 17 or 18 but I suppose my story starts around age 8 when my father began sharing the Japanese art of bonsai with me.
 There was much that I didn’t understand about bonsai at such a young age but I developed an appreciation for the beauty of nature.
 In my teens I practiced various martial arts which led to me discovering things such as mushin or “no mind”.
 Around age 16 I had a chance encounter with a Buddhist refugee which propelled me on the path of the spiritual seeker.

 My interest in meditation quickly led me away from the martial arts and I began practicing bonsai again.
 One day, the individual that I bought bonsai supplies from gave me a some of the bamboo that he had cut down.
 When I was a kid I really enjoyed climbing up trees and playing simple melodies on a recorder flute that I had.
 Now I was presented with a chance to make my own flutes with this bamboo.
 I had never played real flutes before and after struggling to make some I quickly realized that I would need to purchase some professionally made ones.

 I bought some simple sideways/transverse bamboo flutes from a well known maker.
 One of which was a very large base “D3” flute with four finger-holes tuned to the minor pentatonic scale which is the same as the shakuhachi.
 I really fell in love with this particular flute and felt deeply that flutes were the instrument for me.
-I was around 16 years old at the time and little did I know that I would spend the years to come completely immersed in bamboo flutes, specifically the shakuhachi.
+I would spend the years to come completely immersed in bamboo flutes, specifically the shakuhachi.

 In short, this is the path that I’m taking through the bamboo grove and I thank you for taking the time to read about it.
 I hope that your journey with the shakuhachi will be a deeply rewarding one.